migenius/realityserver-client/static/tutorials/browser-connecting.md

   }
 };
 ```
 For now this just contains the connection details of the RealityServer&reg; we are connecting to.
 You should modify these to match your installation.
-In a real world application these details would be provided by some resource management system or, if your pages are being served from the RealityServer&reg; instance that will also be performing rendering, you can use {@link RS.Helpers#extract_url_details} to get this information.
+In a real world application these details would be provided by some resource management system or, if your pages are being served from the RealityServer&reg; instance that will also be performing rendering, you can use {@link RS.Utils#extract_url_details} to get this information.

 ### Connecting
 Now we have everything we need to connect.
 A simple `start` function is all that is needed.